wai12/bravo-kernel.github.io/source/_posts/2016-06-18-various-solutions-for-solving-the-elm-guide-age-exercise.md

   False -> y
 ```

-Which is more readable, and abstracts away the pattern
+Whiere the first is more readable, and abstracts away the pattern
 matching.
 I would always prefer using abstraction instead of direct pattern
 matching in general, because that means if the implementations of the type
 changes in the future (unlikely for Bool types) you won’t have to update every